 You’ll be lucky to find a €1200 3-chamber Amigo (left and below) measuring up at 14kg/190kg/3.75m/78cm – a tad shorter, wider but quite a lot lighter than a Sunny.
 It was replaced in 2013 with the flatter-prowed Tramper design which Grabner bought off Zodiac (originally Metzeler).
 Can’t think what was so wrong with the Amigo, but maybe Gumotex’s 410C looking the same, but being half the price and a foot longer didn’t help.

 Part of the reason the Amigo is nearly 20% lighter than a similar 410C is that it comes with just has a pair of backrest bars for seats (as above), no, seats, footrests or D-rings.
 With Grabner these things are expensive accessories.
-There are no PRVs either, and you can read here that Grabners are heat vulcanised as well as glued, so you do wonder then if even though it lacks more rigid twin side beams, an Amigo could be an ultra rigid and therefor potentially faster version of my old Sunny which bent under my weight (like most long, single-side tube IKs).
+There are no PRVs either, and you can read here that Grabners are heat vulcanised as well as glued, so you do wonder then if even though it lacks more rigid twin side beams, an Amigo could be an ultra-rigid and therefore potentially faster version of my old Sunny which bent under my weight (like most long, single-side tube IKs).
 In 2013 I bought myself an Amigo and in 2015 Grabner brought out the Mega.

 I’ve been aware of AE kayaks for years, but reading the specs and viewing the pics they’ve never really appealed to me.
 Something puts me off: the over-complicated designs (see above), naff go-faster markings as well as the envelope design and PVC materials.
 Overall AE’s seem a bit too ‘American designed and Chinese made’ for what I like in an IK.